ktollec-ledger/automation-engineer-takehome/README.md

 For example, if the customer is `Mr Cakelover`, the resulting email address could be `mr_cakelover@gmail.com`.

-You can book a cheap email address to send mails from [here](https://privateemail.com/) and use SMTP to automate the process.
+You can create a dummy GMail address to be able to interact with it using SMTP.

 ## Step 4 : Google Drive integration *(optional)*